OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-overview.md

 > [!NOTE]
 > This article is concerned with debugging in the narrow sense of setting breakpoints and stepping through code.
 For guidance on testing and troubleshooting, start with [Test Office Add-ins](test-debug-office-add-ins.md) and [Troubleshoot development errors with Office Add-ins](troubleshoot-development-errors.md).
 >
 > This article uses "your development computer" and "your development environment" to refer to the environment on which you're debugging.
 This almost always *is* your development computer.
-All of the JavaScript runtimes in which add-ins run are [ECMAScript](https://developer.mozilla.org/en-US/docs/Glossary/ECMAScript) compliant and code that works in one of them will nearly always work the same way in all the others.
 Although you should *test* your add-in on all the platforms that you want to support, you'll only very rarely need to *debug* on an environment different from your development computer.

 ## Server-side or client-side?